 We have presented beautiful and inventive new works by Anne Hege, Danny Clay, and Joel Chapman, and now comes our fourth mini-concert of this unique and challenging season.
 The intrepid Volti singers are in rehearsal with the remarkable composer/performer and media artist Pamela Z, who is creating a work in five movements titled Ink.

-Join us Saturday April 10 at 5:30 PM Pacific time to meet Pamela in our Composers + Cocktails series, and then again on Saturday April 24 for the premiere of Ink, also at 5:30 PM Pacific time.
+We hope you will join us on Saturday April 24 for the premiere of Ink, at 5:30 PM Pacific time.

 Stay with us!
 Things are interesting, and both music and Volti are unstoppable.

 Tune in.
 Zone out.
 Turn up.
 Zoom In to Volti!